iuriabetco/use-svi/README.md

 The `generate_image_url()` function constructs these URLs based on geographic coordinates and viewing angles.

 For each image, the following metadata are recorded:
-- Latitude and longitude
+- Geographic coordinates (latitude and longitude)
 - Viewing angle
-- Unique image identifier
+- Image name (used to save the file)

 The metadata are saved in a CSV file located in the `outputs/` folder.